Can I apply to the PhD program without GRE scores?

 - CTRFP International Research Project Descriptions

-- GHS Faculty Affiliate List
+- IGHS Faculty Affiliate List

 Can I get an application fee waiver?

 You may qualify to have the application fee waived if you participate in specific programs or can demonstrate financial need.
 To request the waiver, select the "application fee waiver" option in the payment area of the online application.
 Please see fee waiver information to determine your eligibility for this exemption.